JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 EOF
 ```

-Now we can build the more secure image!
+Now we can build the more secure image and examine it to see what the configured `User` is.
 Note the user on the last line is _not_ the root user.
 Success!

 ```{code-block} console
 ---